Millennials are having children later and are having fewer of them, leading to the lowest birth rate since 1987.

 Of course, the impact of fertility treatments has had some negative consequences, too.

 “On the other hand,” Hsu added, “the stories of 50-plus-year-old female celebrities having children has not been a service to the general public, as I regularly have 45-year-old women who request an infertility workup.

 “Unfortunately, it gets increasingly difficult to conceive a pregnancy and live birth after the age of 40.
 When you hear that a 50-year-old woman has just had a live birth, that is almost always as a result of IVF with donor eggs.”

 Most pregnancies in the world still are unplanned, Stelling said.

 But the rates of unplanned pregnancies are dropping as contraception use is rising.

-Between 2002 and 2017, the number of people who were using any type of rose from 62 percent to more than 63 percent.
+Between 2002 and 2017, the number of people who were using any type of

 “Women have access to better contraception and longer-term birth control like IUDs,” Stelling said.

 “Plus, good sex education is improving and leading to fewer unplanned pregnancies.”

 However, the use of the pill, condoms, female and male sterilization, hormone shots, and even withdrawal methods have fallen.